 Today hot chocolate is enjoyed around the world as a comforting beverage, but many countries and cultures have added local spices and flavorings to impart their own unique spin.
 Let's look at a few of those.

 The hot chocolate of Vienna is the perfect introduction to this topic.
 This recipe produces a beverage for two that is unbelievably dark, rich, and thick.
 This drink is for the serious chocolate lover.

 Belgium: Belgian Hot Chocolate

 From Vienna catch a flight across Germany to Brussels.
-In less than 2 hours you can be enjoying a cup of cocoa redolent with the flavor of world-famous Belgian chocolate.
+In less than two hours, you can be enjoying a cup of cocoa redolent with the flavor of world-famous Belgian chocolate.
 David Lebovitz shares his recipe with us.
 Whole milk or half-and-half is warmed to a gentle just-below-simmer.
 Dark and milk chocolates are carefully stirred in until melted.
 A pinch of cinnamon offers a subtle earthy note.
 Don't forget to add a dollop of whipped cream.

 Canada: Dark Chocolate Maple Cocoa

 Our next stop in this alphabetical journey takes us to Canada where 71 percent of the world's pure maple syrup is produced.
 This recipe by Charity is not for the kids.
 Our hot cup of cocoa is taken over the top with Jim Beam, Godiva Dark Chocolate Liqueur, and (if that wasn't enough) a dark-chocolate bacon strip garnish.